 And ultimately, you score one more!

 One more down, and that sounds great!
 But amid all your efforts running between multiple platforms, what has actually caused that sale?
-What platforms have helped the process?
+What media have helped the process?
 Which of your content have the prospects interacted with, and in what order before ultimately hitting the purchase?
 Which ads have actually made the mind of your prospects and converted them into your paying customer?

-That’s all your Facebook attribution tool tells you.
+And that’s all that your Facebook attribution tool tells you.

 Keep reading to find out what those tracking methods are!